djpandit007/turbo-invention/Section7-ServicesAndNetworking.md

 We don't need a separate rule for that.
 When deciding on what type of rule should be created, we only need to be concerned about the direction in which the request originates.

+## Noteworthy Commands

+`kubectl get all --all-namespaces` show us all created objects under all namespaces.